Paddyjh/Software-Quality-Assurance-Group-10/Handbook/QA Handbook.md

     - Checklist-Based Reviews - where reviewers follow a predetermined list of checks to follow while reviewing code.
     - Pair Programming - involves two developers, where a developer codes and gets real-time feedback off another developer (code review) on their code.
     - Pre-Commit Reviews - This is where code is reviewed before it is merged into the main branch.
-- Google mandates code reviews and and follows the Pre-commit review.
+- Google mandates code reviews and follows the Pre-commit review.
 Below is a diagram of their Code Review Flow.

 ![Googles Code Review Flow](../Image_Folder/GoogleCRFlow.png)